Concert memories: Boston & New York 10/2009

 Travelling to see Mika’s North-American Tour to Boston and New York in October 2009 was definitely one of my best travelling decisions ever.
 Not only Mika wise, I really enjoyed the whole trip and my short holidays in New York.
 I had always wanted to see New York, but never had a good enough reason to make it happen before these gigs.
-This time I travelled together with my husband, and to make it more special we travelled a bit more comfortably than I usually do (meaning direct flights and a very nice hotel).
+This time I travelled together with my husband, and to make it more special we travelled a bit more comfortably than I usually do.

 I met some incredible people during my trip.
 It’s embarrassing to admit, but I had always thought American people are very smiling but not actually warm or really caring (why on earth did I think that way?).
 It is quite the opposite.
 We got so much help from people we met and everyone was really kind.

 Lovely memories.
-Even the worst ever security in New York makes me smile when I think about it a year and a half later.
+Even the worst ever security in New York makes me smile when I think about later.
 For some reason NYC security guys didn’t trust me at all.
-I can assure you that I’m totally harmless looking, moderately calm woman.
-The security kept checking my ticket (my first row ticket which I showed them several times) over and over again and I missed one whole song (Blue Eyes) because of them.
-I saw a lot of male fans in front row, dancing and jumping, some of them even drunken, and the security kept harassing me?
-My husband finds it still amusing and says every security knows the most harmless looking ones are always the most dangerous.
+I’m a harmless looking, calm woman.
+Yet the security kept checking my first row ticket over and over again and I missed one whole song (Blue Eyes) because of that.
+I saw a lot of male fans in front row, dancing and jumping, some of them even drunk, and the security kept bothering me?
+My husband finds it still amusing and says every security knows the harmless looking ones are always the most dangerous ones.